Qian Xuesen

 Qian Xuesen (钱学森; December 11, 1911 – October 31, 2009; also spelled as Tsien Hsue-shen) was a Chinese aerospace engineer and cyberneticist who made significant contributions to the field of aerodynamics and established engineering cybernetics.
-He achieved recognition as one of America's leading experts in rockets and high-speed flight theory prior to his deportation to China in 1955.
+He achieved recognition as one of America's leading experts in rockets and high-speed flight theory prior to being deported to China in 1955.
+This occurred after having been accused of Communist sympathies — without evidence — during the Red Scare.

 Qian received his undergraduate education in mechanical engineering at National Chiao Tung University in Shanghai in 1934.
 He traveled to the United States in 1935 and attained a master's degree in aeronautical engineering at the Massachusetts Institute of Technology in 1936.
 Afterward, he joined Theodore von Kármán's group at the California Institute of Technology in 1936, received a doctorate in aeronautics and mathematics there in 1939, and became an associate professor at Caltech in 1943.
 While at Caltech, he co-founded NASA's Jet Propulsion Laboratory.
 He was recruited by the United States Department of Defense and the Department of War to serve in various positions, including as an expert consultant with a rank of colonel in 1945.
 He became an associate professor at MIT in 1946, a full professor at MIT in 1947, and a full professor at Caltech in 1949.